defencedigital/moduk-service-manual/src/content/write-a-blog-post-for-Defence-Digital.md

   'hidePrefix': true,
   'items': [
     {
-      'item': 'Never publish sensitive, SECRET or TOP-SECRET information in a blog post' },
+      'item': 'Do not publish sensitive, SECRET or TOP-SECRET information in a blog post' },
     {
       'item': 'Do not publish specific details of software or tools used in Defence, for example account names or links'